Why Consider Malta Permanent Residency?

-There are many factors that make Malta an attractive location.
-Its legislation and tax system are amongst the most favourable in Europe, as well as boasting low crime rates, a laidback lifestyle, proximity to the sea and 300 days of sunshine.
+For example, Malta’s legislation and tax system are amongst the most favourable in Europe, as well as boasting low crime rates, a laidback lifestyle, proximity to the sea, and 300 days of sunshine per year.

 Malta residency extends to spouses, children under 18, children over 18 (as long as they are unmarried and non-economically active), as well as parents and grandparents that are primarily dependent on the main applicant.